isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 permalink: /getting-started/roles-and-responsibilities/
 description: ""
 ---
-##### Read through this before deciding to onboard to Isomer
-It's important to understand our limitations and ensure that we are a good fit for your use case.
-You can also [read our Onboarding FAQs]() for more information.

-Here are some key points to consider:

 ### What are my agency's responsibilities for a website hosted on Isomer?

-Agencies are responsible for all content, management and maintenance of your Isomer website.
-This includes:
+**Agencies are responsible for all content, management and maintenance of your Isomer website.** This includes:

 - Migrating any content from an old website to a new Isomer website
 - Updating and creating content such as text or images